emacsmirror/universal-sidecar/README.md

 ## Elfeed Score Section

 The section `elfeed-score-section` shows the score of the currently shown elfeed entry and why it is scored that way.

+## Basic and Example Sections

+These are found in `universal-sidecar-sections.el`.

+### Buffer Tail

+`(tail-buffer-section :show-buffer :n-lines :title)`

+Show the last `n-lines` of `show-buffer` in the sidecar with `title`.
+If `show-buffer` doesn't exist, or is empty, no section will be shown.
+Additionally, `show-buffer` can be a buffer object, a string buffer name, a symbol whose value is a buffer, or a zero-argument function which will be called to get a buffer.